County Phased Reopening

 Outdoor youth sports may expand to no more than 100 people in any area, still in small groups with no more than 9 children and 1 coach per group.
 Only low-contact sports are allowed at this time.

-Unless otherwise expressed in our Executive Order, gatherings for all other activities are limited to one person/family unit per 200 square feet or a maximum of 100 persons, whichever is lower.
+Unless otherwise expressed in our Executive Order, gatherings for all other activities are limited to a maximum of 50 persons.
 Venues for large gatherings must adhere to physical distancing requirements and CDC guidelines.

 All previous reopenings and modifications of non-essential businesses that are not mentioned above remain the same.
 These include (but are not limited to):